wdas03/climate-modelling/journal.md

 # May 6 + 7
 Using the data from the `fired_conus_ak_2000_to_2024_events.csv` file, we can use the ignition coordinates and event dates to make calls to the Open Meteo API to get information on associated weather events such as precipitation, sun exposure, and humidity.

+# May 8 + 9
+Even with the new data, we are still getting negative R^2 scores despite trying various methods.
+I think the conclusion is that fire spread rate prediction is a very tricky topic to tackle.
+A part of it probably has to do with the data skewedness.